developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<ResizeOnSIP value="1"/>

 ### EnableSIP
 **Applies to Enterprise Browser 1.2 for Android only**.
 Controls display of soft input panel (SIP, or on-screen keyboard).
-On EB 1.3 and higher for Android, the SIP is controlled through the [SIP API](/enterprise-browser/1-4/api/Sip).
-On Windows Mobile/CE, soft input can be disabled by manipulating the top and left position parameters of the SIP module to position it off the screen, thereby making it inaccessible to the user.
+On EB 1.3 and higher for Android, use the [SIP API](/enterprise-browser/1-4/api/Sip).
+On Windows Mobile/CE, use the top and left position parameters of the SIP module to position it off the screen and make it inaccessible to the user.

 **Possible Values**: